Katherine Dee Discusses The Future Of Dating In America, Film, Anime, & The Occult | OAP #41

 I think it was the theme song for some major TV show here when we were kids.

-And basically throughout the documentary, these two bands, you see like one take off and become super famous and then you see one sort of devolve because of like drug problems and
+And basically throughout the documentary, these two bands, you see like one take off and become super famous.

-mental illness but the band that devolved the Brian Jonestown massacre in um in the documentary did tour Japan it was like one of the only countries they toured outside of the United States and um it was interesting to me when I watched that documentary because all of the Japanese people at this like huge concert for them were like huge fans of this band and you know when they played in the United States maybe like 17 people would show up, right?
+And it was interesting to me when I watched that documentary because all of the Japanese people at this like huge concert for them were like huge fans of this band.

-And it was I just I wondered, I was like, what is going on where there's like there's like this gap where an act like this can totally break in Japan randomly, but not resonate with like any sort of zeitgeist in the United States, you know.
+And it was, I just, I wondered, I was like, what is going on where there's like, there's like this gap where an act like this can totally break in Japan randomly, but not resonate with like any sort of zeitgeist in the United States, you know?

-Yeah, you know, it it's so weird.
+Yeah, you know, it's so weird.

 It feels like fame functions very differently in Japan than it does in the United States and like also like South Korea to some extent, I think.

-Well, there was like this, it was like well known that you could position yourself in a certain way and do certain things to become an American like internet celebrity who is big in Japan, and that would, you know, best case scenario, open up doors for you to be flown out to Japan and then be sort of like a micro celebrity within Japan.
+Well, there was like this, it was like well known that you could position yourself in a certain way and do certain things to become an American like internet celebrity who is big in Japan.

 Yeah.

-Uh it's just like no one talks about it anymore, and I don't know if I like aged out of it.
+And I don't know if I like aged out of it.

-It reminds me of that show, and I don't want to just keep like throwing Netflix shows at you, so stop me if it's irritating.
+And I don't want to just keep like throwing Netflix shows at you.

 There's a show called Huge in France.

-And um he comes back to the United States in the very beginning of the series because he's trying to re rekindle his relationship with his American son, and nobody knows who the hell he is in the United States.
+And he comes back to the United States in the very beginning of the series because he's trying to rekindle his relationship with his American son.

 So he's like going around like I'm huge in France.

-It's just it's just like one of those funny things that are uh reminded me of that show to talk about that because I I I thought about that too, because I um I own a small advertising agency, and it's a lot less expensive to advertise overseas than in the United States because there are there's less competition, there's less there are less businesses bidding to reach the same audience, so the cost for advertising is lower.
+It's just like one of those funny things that reminded me of that show to talk about that because I thought about that too, because I own a small advertising agency and it's a lot less expensive to advertise overseas than in the United States because there's less competition.

-And I was like, man, I could run ads and just become a major celebrity in like you know, a random town in India.
+And I was like, man, I could run ads and just become a major celebrity in like, you know, a random town in India.

-But like what use is that to me?
+But like, what use is that to me?

-Yeah, I mean it it's like I I feel like something similar happens, you know, online, like you become you find product market fit in like these weird online niches.
+Like you become, you find product market fit in like these weird online niches.

 Yeah, absolutely.

-So what would you say are your goals in terms of what you're trying to do with with your newsletter and your writing?
+So what would you say are your goals in terms of what you're trying to do with your newsletter and your writing?

-Um that's a good question.
+That's a good question.

-I so I I use it sort of as a place where I can explore like different things I'm interested in or like flesh out theories that I have.
+I so I use it sort of as a place where I can explore like different things I'm interested in or like flesh out theories that I have.

-Um, I I guess just to keep writing to become a become a better writer.
+And, you know, I guess just to keep writing until you come up to become a better writer, I like, I like having an audience.

-I like knowing, you know, people care about what I have to say, and like especially, you know, when they when they comment and we can have like a conversation about um you know what I'm thinking about.
+And like, especially, you know, when they, when they comment and we can have like a conversation about, you know, what I'm thinking about.

 Have you written any novels to completion?

-I you know, I might be too close to it.
+You know, I might be too close to it.

-I like it, I'm I'm I haven't gotten the guts to do it yet.
+I haven't gotten the guts to do it yet.

-So uh when did you write it?
+So when did you write it?

 2019.